 There is a long history of database research on methods for querying graphs.
 However, most previous works have focused on exact graph or subgraph matching, i.e. graph or subgraph isomorphism.
-Subgraph isomorphism was proved to be NP-complete in [5].
-Ullmann [20] proposed a subgraph matching algorithm based on a state space search method with backtracking.
+Subgraph isomorphism was proved to be NPcomplete in [5].
+Ullmann [17] proposed a subgraph matching algorithm based on a state space search method with backtracking.
 However, this algorithm is prohibitively expensive for querying against database with a large number of graphs.
-To reduce the search space, GraphGrep [17], GIndex [22] and TreePi [25] index substructures of the database (paths, frequent subgraphs and trees respectively) to filter out graphs that do not match the query.
+To reduce the search space, GraphGrep [13], GIndex [19] and TreePi [22] index substructures of the database (paths, frequent subgraphs and trees respectively) to filter out graphs that do not match the query.

 Several index-based methods for approximate subgraph matching have also been proposed.
 However, most of these techniques only apply to small graphs and allow limited approximation.
-Grafil [23] and PIS [24] are both built on top of the exact subgraph matching method GIndex.
+Grafil [20] and PIS [21] are both built on top of the exact subgraph matching method GIndex.
 However, neither method allows node insertion or deletion in their match models.
-CDIndex [21] only applies to graphs with limited sizes, as it exhaustedly enumerates and indexes all the subgraphs in the database.
+CDIndex [18] only applies to graphs with limited sizes, as it exhaustedly enumerates and indexes all the subgraphs in the database.
 GString [9] utilizes sequence matching to answer graph queries, but it only applies to applications in which the graphs contain a small number of basic substructures.
-C-Tree [6], which employs an Rtree like index structure, is a more general tool than the above methods.
-In Section 6, we compare TALE with C-Tree.
-A recent method [19], called SAGA, employs a flexible graph similarity model.
+C-Tree [6], which employs an R-tree like index structure, is a more general tool than the above methods.
+In Section VI, we compare TALE with C-Tree.
+A recent method [15], called SAGA, employs a flexible graph similarity model.
 While SAGA is very efficient for small graph queries, it is computationally expensive when applied to large graphs.
 In contrast, TALE focuses on approximate matching for large graph queries.
-In Section 6, we also compare TALE with SAGA.
+In the extended version of this paper [16], we also compare TALE with SAGA.